DivertiseAsia/MicroGamesCPlusPlus/readme.txt

+This project was launched on the Play Store sometime in 2017 by Divertise Asia.
+It is unavailable.
+Please feel free to run/play from here.
+Or if you want take the project further (check the license).
+This project is unmaintained.

 To build .apk file
 1. use SDK tools version 25.2.5
 2. apart from the target API, Android 4.0.3 (API 15) is needed